JDG9999/hibernate-validator-ex/README.md

 This is a Maven project exemplifying the Hibernate validator for forms.

 I decided to go with ol' Spring MVC (no Boot) with an ol' XML configuration (no Java config for now).
+Templates are JSP pages with basic styling with Bootstrap and custom CSS.

 The validator uses custom validation rules: